karmaniverous/serverless-zod-openapi/.stan/system/stan.todo.md

 - transformUtils.test.ts: add non-null assertion for array element access to satisfy noUncheckedIndexedAccess during typecheck/docs/build.

-26. Remove unused intrinsic helpers (knip)
+26. Knip: single workspace and ignore intrinsic helpers

-- Deleted src/serverless/intrinsic.ts which was unused and flagged by knip.
+- Refactored knip.json to a single workspace covering root and services.
-- Aligns tree with earlier cleanup intent and reduces analyzer noise.
+- Kept src/serverless/intrinsic.ts for future use and added it to knip ignore.

 23. Remove shims and make compute args exact-optional safe
 - wrapHandler: dropped legacy/back-compat mapping for contentType and only  pass computeHttpMiddleware options when defined (event/response/contentType, app, fn) to satisfy exactOptionalPropertyTypes.

 24. Tests for HTTP customization